kaldas/kaldas.github.io/_posts/2021-05-15-creating-a-graduate-training-scheme.markdown

 - Many senior engineers see training juniors as a hassle
 - Managers think onboarding juniors can slow down the delivery

 After a shift in policy, the Bank decided to start hiring graduates.
 I saw this as an opportunity to do something I am passionate about: to effect change in an organisation and impact the lives of those involved.
 I took ownership of this and set out to create a strategy that would be beneficial to all those involved.
-Below are my key findings.

-## Start small, then scale up

-We had many applicants and lots of open positions to fill.
-There was a temptation to start making lots of hires, but we had never tried our training scheme before.
-We decided to start small and make it work with only one graduate before scaling it up.

-## Prove them wrong

 I knew the concerns of onboarding a junior team to be inconveniencing senior devs or slow down delivery.
 So I tailored a training scheme in three steps precisely to avoid this.

 ## First step: learning the fundamentals